 COG has provided invaluable experience for conductors and singers at the beginning of their careers, as well as the opportunity for talented amateur musicians to experience opera at a very high standard.
-Sir Colin Davis is now the Group’s President.
 Among other well-known conductors who appeared with COG early in their careers are Sir Simon Rattle, Sir Mark Elder, and Sir Roger Norrington.
-Dame Kiri te Kanawa, Sir Willard White, Sarah Walker, John Tomlinson, Roger Lloyd and Jill Gomez are among the singers who were to become familiar to all opera lovers.
+Dame Kiri te Kanawa, Sir Willard White, Sarah Walker, Sir John Tomlinson, Robert Lloyd and Jill Gomez are among the singers who were to become familiar to all opera lovers.

 We receive no public subsidy and ticket sales do not cover our costs.
 We therefore need to raise extra income.
-COG is supported by the Chelsea Opera Group Trust, a charitable trust funded by donations from individuals and companies, and by Cognoscenti, a friends’ and supporters’ group to help further our appeal to those with a love of opera.
+COG is supported by the Chelsea Opera Group Trust, a charitable trust funded by donations from individuals and companies.

-Find out about making donations, joining Cognoscenti, receiving our mailings, auditioning for our chorus and joining our orchestra
+Find out about making donations, receiving our mailings, auditioning for our chorus and joining our orchestra

 (Go to top)